Robot-Inventor/astro-custom-toc/README.md

 Astro Integration to generate a customizable table of contents.

 > [!WARNING]
 > This plugin uses [remark-comment](https://github.com/leebyron/remark-comment).
-It may break other plug-ins that use comments.
+It may break other plugins that use comments.

 ## Installation